annomroot/r-mail/README.md

 # R-mail
-Receive Emails in your terminal.
+Receive e-mails in your terminal.

 =--[ WELCOME ]-----------------------------------------------=

-Hello world!!
+Hello world!! \
+This tool is here to help you in recieving E-mails. \
+N0 Logins, N0 Signups\
+Just think your username@our_domains and use it anywhere, and recieve mails in your Terminal.

 ![image](/rmail.JPG)